effortlesslabs/dbx/ROADMAP.md

 2. Create new handler and route modules in `api/src/handlers/` and `api/src/routes/`
 3. Update the CLI/server logic to support the new type
 4. Add API endpoint documentation and usage examples

+## How to Add WebSocket Support for New Databases

+1. Create a new WebSocket handler in `api/src/handlers/websocket.rs` or create a separate module
+2. Implement the `process_command` method for the new database type
+3. Add WebSocket routes in `api/src/routes/websocket.rs`
+4. Update the server to include the new WebSocket handler
+5. Add WebSocket command documentation and examples

 ## How to Contribute